 If your child or teen is injured in a fall or car crash (two of the most common causes of childhood injury), prompt, specialized trauma care can make all the difference.
-Studies show that children and teens have significantly better outcomes when they are treated in a pediatric trauma center.
-That's because we have the training, experience, and right equipment to take care of severe pediatric injuries.
+Studies show that children and teens have significantly better outcomes when they're treated in a pediatric trauma center.
+That's because we have the training, experience and right equipment to take care of severe pediatric injuries.

 After a Serious Injury, Every Second Counts

-Children with serious injuries are brought here by ground or air (ambulance or helicopter) through local Emergency Medical Services (EMS) via a call to 911, or through Nemours Critical Care Transport (CCT) team at the request of another hospital or other health care facility.
-Our trauma team remains in contact with the EMS or CCT teams during transport to our pediatric trauma center.
+Children with serious injuries are brought here by ground or air (ambulance or helicopter) through local Emergency Medical Services (EMS) via a call to 911, or through the Nemours Kids Transport team at the request of another hospital or other health care facility.
+Our trauma team remains in contact with the teams during transport to our pediatric trauma center.

 What Does It Mean to Be a Pediatric Trauma Center?